Joseph Wenzel, Prince of Fürstenberg: Life

 Joseph Wenzel was the eldest son of prince Joseph zu Fürstenberg and Maria Anna von Waldstein.
 He studied in Straßburg and Leipzig.
 He tried to develop the principality's education and introduced a chancery for it.
 Teaching was based on the Austrian system and a Jesuit was made head of the Donaueschingen Gymnasium and later the Benedictine Franz Uebelacker was put in charge of the whole school system.
 He also had a history of the House of the Fürstenberg written from the principality's archives.

 He set up a zuchthaus in Hüfingen and stopped his father's industrialisation policy and made resettlement difficult, since he saw industry as immoral - he preferred home handiwork such as watchmaking.
 In 1777 he set up a fire brigade.
 He was made director of the Swabian College of Reichsgrafen and in 1775 the Holy Roman Emperor appointed him a major general (with his rank effective from 1765).

 He was also a music lover and was said to have been an excellent cellist.
 In 1762 he began building a private chapel at his court at Donaueschingen, and bringing a number of foreign musicians to man it.
 In 1783 he appointed Franz Christoph Neubauer as his musical director.
 He employed Ernst Christoph Dressler as Kapellmeister at Wetzlar between 1767 and 1771.
-In 1766 Leopold Mozart and his son Wolfgang Amadeus spent around two weeks at Donaueschingen as Joseph Wenzel's guest.
+In 1766 Leopold Mozart and his son Wolfgang Amadeus spent around two weeks at the Donaueschingen Palace as Joseph Wenzel's guest.